statOmics/SGA2019/pages/sdaMsqrobDesign.md

 #### 3.3 Blocking: Mouse T-cell example

 Duguet et al. 2017 compared the proteomes of mouse regulatory T cells (Treg) and conventional T cells (Tconv) in order to discover differentially regulated proteins between these two cell populations.
 For each biological repeat the proteomes were extracted for both Treg and Tconv cell pools, which were purified by flow cytometry.
-The data in data/quantification/mouseTcell on the pdaData repository are a subset of the data [PXD004436](https://www.ebi.ac.uk/pride/archive/projects/PXD004436) on PRIDE.
+The data in data/quantification/mouseTcell on the SGA2019Data repository are a subset of the data [PXD004436](https://www.ebi.ac.uk/pride/archive/projects/PXD004436) on PRIDE.

 ![Figure 4.
 Design Mouse Study](./figs/mouseTcell_RCB_design.png)